stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 up perceptibly, though not without a venomous look at me.
 It seemed as if her coiled hair visibly tightened about her head.

-   "&lsquo;I'm to be the first to see it!' she snapped.
-Then, smiling at Marsh, she said, &lsquo;And if I don't like it I shall slash it to pieces!'
+   ""I'm to be the first to see it!' she snapped.
+Then, smiling at Marsh, she said, "And if I don't like it I shall slash it to pieces!'

    "Marsh's face took on the most curious look I have ever seen it wear as he answered her.

-   "&lsquo;I can't vouch for your taste, Marceline, but I swear it will be magnificent!
+   ""I can't vouch for your taste, Marceline, but I swear it will be magnificent!
 Not that I want to take much credit--art creates itself--and this thing had to be done.
 Just wait!'